 Mr. Long proceeded to present details regarding the proposed construction at 6981 Fennell Lane, focusing on the addition of a 7'7 1/2" unfinished basement.
-Mr. Long clarified that the underside of the footing location remained unaltered from city accepted permit drawings and that the foundation construction had been established by qualified surveyors and passed City of Ottawa inspection with no issues .
-He referenced Article 1.1.3.
-Type 1 extension of the basement, disputing claims that this extension had been implemented.
-Mr. Long emphasized that the basement area was intended solely for storage, accessible only through a trapdoor hatch, and measures were planned to be taken to mitigate potential flood damage by installing elevated storage shelving for belongings.
-Despite the original permit allowing for a basement height of 5'11", Mr. Long expressed concerns about the 5'-11" height restriction inhibiting good posture and leading to pain requiring medical care and putting a strain on health care services.
-Mr. Long confessed he was 6" tall and both he and his wife have degenerative spine conditions that would be aggravated by an environment that did not take into account accessibility.
-Raising the basement height slightly would address this concern.
-Mr. Long stated he would display a letter from his family doctor to this effect at the end of his presentation.
-He contested RVCA's assertion that a full-height basement had been constructed, arguing that the space would not be used as living space.
+Mr. Long clarified that the underside of the basement would remain unaltered and that the construction had been certified by surveyors and permitted by the City of Ottawa.
+He referenced Article 1.1.3, Type 1 extension of the basement, disputing claims that this extension had been implemented.
+Mr. Long emphasized that the basement area was intended solely for storage, accessible only through a trapdoor hatch, and measures had been taken to mitigate potential flood damage by elevating belongings.
+Despite the original permit allowing for a basement height of 5'11", Mr. Long expressed concerns about the strain on the owner and the lack of accessibility features in the original plan.
+He contested RVCA's assertion that a full-height basement had been constructed, arguing that the space would not be used as living guarters.
 Mr. Long detailed additional measures implemented, such as a double sump pump system, water alarm system, and emergency backup generator, to support the intended use of the basement for storage.
 He also provided information on the construction methods employed.
 Ultimately, Mr. Long requested approval to retain the current configuration of the lower level, considering accessibility challenges and the intended use solely for storage purposes.